 If you’re looking for something away from the crowds, Olifants is beautiful and further north than the other two I mentioned.

-Alternatively, if you’re self-driving throughout your time in Kruger, you could book one night at several camps and slowly make your way through the park without needing to double-back.
+Alternatively, if you’re self-driving throughout your time in Kruger, you could book one night each at several successive camps and slowly make your way through the park without needing to double-back.

 This method will be our first choice when we make it back to Kruger National Park!